meesterdude/softandfluffynotes/doc/deploy.md

 Subsequent Deployments
 ----------------------

-Running "cap deploy" should take care of these.
+Running "cap deploy" from the root of your local repo should take care of these.